12-Factor App: Modern Practices and the Leapcell Guide

 VIII.
 Concurrency

-Scale out via the process model.
+Scale out via process concurrency.

 IX.
 Disposability